Take a trip back in time and experience South Australia’s colonial history in a 19th century fort. Here’s where.

-The fort is located a few streets down from Semaphore’s ‘main drag’, Hart Street – so grab an ice-cream or take some fish and chips to the beach after the gun powder has subsided.
+The fort is located on Military Road, just south from Semaphore’s ‘main drag’, Semaphore Road – so grab an ice-cream or take some fish and chips to the beach after the gun powder has subsided.

-Make sure you check the opening hours before you go.
+Make sure you check the opening hours and tour fees before you go.

-Take a trip back in time and enjoy the historical military displays, re-enactments, and artillery exhibitions – including cannon firing.
+The two-hour program will entertain you as it takes you back in time to the 1880s.
+Sit back and enjoy the historical military displays, re-enactments and artillery exhibitions – including cannon firing.

 Admission is $10 for adults, families are $25, and children, students and pensioners are $5.